ApprenticeAI/frapy/docs/topics/api.rst

         The signals manager of this crawler.

-        This is used by extensions & middlewares to hook themselves into Scrapy functionality.
+        This is used by extensions & middlewares to hook themselves into Frapy functionality.

         For an introduction on signals see :ref:`topics-signals`.